stewart-lab/scRNAseq_downstream/README.md

 ## Docker or conda environments?

 For each downsteam method, you can either make a conda environment to then run the script, or use the docker container that has environments already installed.

 To use conda environments:

     1. Install miniconda3.
 Follow instructions from here: https://docs.anaconda.com/miniconda/miniconda-install/

     2. ```cd environments/```

     3. For scRNAseq_new environment follow instructions in scRNAseq_env_setup.sh.
 Note this environment is for seurat mapping, seurat integration, all annotation scripts, and other minor scripts that are not in the environments below.

     4. For sccomp environment follow instructions in sccomp_env_setup.sh.
 This environment is for running sccomp.

     5. For pseudotime follow instructions in install_pseudotime_env.sh.
 This environment is for running pseudotime.

     6. For realtime follow instructions in realtime_env_setup.sh.
 This environment is for running a realtime analysis with moscot.

+    7. Go to the method you want for further instruction.

 To use docker:

     1. Install docker.
 Follow instructions here: https://docs.docker.com/engine/install/

     2. Make sure you are logged in (docker login).

     3. Go to the method you want for further instruction.

 ## Annotation via a reference